- Introducing time limits that are complied with

 Doing Business data indicate that property registries use electronic files in 63% of economies.6 Digital records have advantages over paper records—they take less space, and backup copies ensure that property records will not be compromised in the event of natural or other disasters.
 Electronic systems also make errors and overlapping titles easier to identify.
 However, paper registries can be efficient too.
 Before transitioning to an electronic system, Thailand had a very efficient manual system.
 Furthermore, having a digital records system is no guarantee that an economy will manage this information well.

 Nonetheless, transferring property takes about half as much time in economies with computerized registries as in those without them.
 All 32 OECD high-income economies have electronic registries.
-Eleven, including Denmark, the Netherlands, and New Zealand, offer electronic registration.
+Eleven, including Denmark, France, and New Zealand, offer electronic registration.
 In South Asia and Sub-Saharan Africa, by contrast, 67% of economies still have paper-based systems.
-Unsurprisingly, OECD high-income economies have the fastest property registration, taking 22 days on average.
+Unsurprisingly, OECD high-income economies have the fastest property registration, taking 23 days on average.

-Fifty- two economies—including Benin, Netherlands, Sierra Leone, Portugal, Samoa, and Swaziland— computerized their registries in the past 10 years.
-In 2013 Liberia stopped writing deeds by hand and computerized its land registry, reducing the time to transfer property by six days.
-In Bosnia and Herzegovina, the registry has been able to register 33% more title transfers following computerization, and in 2012, computerization allowed Bosnia and Herzegovina to cut property registration time by eight days.
-Angola, Portugal and West Bank and Gaza have also started to reap the benefits of years of computerization efforts at their registries.
+Fifty-four economies—including Benin, Netherlands, Sierra Leone, Portugal, Samoa, and Swaziland— computerized their registries in the past 10 years.
+In 2018, Brunei Darussalam stopped writing deeds by hand and computerized all land records in Bandar Seri Begawan.
+In Croatia, the registry and the cadaster have been able to convert the cadastral maps and plans into a fully digital format and, in 2018, computerization allowed Croatia to cut property registration time by 15 days.
+Angola, Bahamas and Thailand have also started to reap the benefits of years of computerization efforts at their registries.

 Computerized systems at the cadaster or registry can make access to information easier and eventually allow information to become available online.
 Among the 201 with a cadaster or survey, 63 make their information available online.
 Singapore introduced an online fast-track registration process for single transfers in 2013, enabling property transfers to be completed in one day.
 In 2011, Costa Rica made cadastral and property certificates available online to all users on a single website.
 This reform merged previously independent procedures into one website.